Mirzayevv01/Mirzayevv01/README.md

 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me T/me @MirzayevAL
+- 📫 How to reach me

 <!---
 Mirzayevv01/Mirzayevv01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.